Harliamonti/fizz-fuzz/README.md

 # fizz-fuzz

-This is just a collection of functions to test some ideas and thoughs I've had regarding the fizzBuzz test.
+This is just a collection of functions to test some ideas and thoughts I've had regarding the fizzBuzz test.

 FizzBuzzSimple is well...simple.
 Scales well /wo too much changes to code as you only need to add a single if statement to increase fizzBuzz to fizzBuzzKluzz etc.